RoberAgro/primer_adolc/adolc_installation.md

 ## Installing ADOL-C

-ADOL-C can be compiled using the gnu triplet:
+ADOL-C can be compiled using the [usual gnu triplet](https://www.howtogeek.com/105413/how-to-compile-and-install-from-source-on-ubuntu/):

 > configure -> make -> make install